sourcegraph/handbook/content/departments/security/tooling/wolfi/packages.md

 As well as using common packages from the Wolfi repository, we package all our third-party dependencies.
 This makes it easier to add and modify dependencies, reduces build times, and increases security.
 This page focuses on how we package these third-party dependencies.

-For full details on why we package third-party dependencies, see [RFC 769: Package container build dependencies as Alpine packages](https://docs.google.com/document/d/1VFxBECDErU5bR5uPDsiYREC_qfHDEDyOSaDTaH83nZU/edit#).
+For full details on why we use packages, see [RFC 769: Package container build dependencies as Alpine packages](https://docs.google.com/document/d/1VFxBECDErU5bR5uPDsiYREC_qfHDEDyOSaDTaH83nZU/edit#).

 ## Finding and building packages

-Sourcegraph's container images use Wolfi, and the [Wolfi package repository](https://github.com/wolfi-dev/os) contains most common packages.
+Sourcegraph's container images use Wolfi, and the [Wolfi package repository](https://github.com/wolfi-dev/os) contains many common packages.
 If you need to add a new dependency to an image, you can search this repository by using `apk search`.

-If we require a less common dependency such as `ctags` or `p4-fusion`, we also build our own packages.
+If we require a less common dependency such as `ctags` or `p4-fusion`, we can also build our own packages.
 All third-party dependencies should be packaged, rather than fetching and building dependencies in Dockerfiles.
-This reduces build times, helps protect against supply-chain attacks, and prevents build failures caused by download timeouts or URL changes.

 Dependencies are packaged using [Melange](https://github.com/chainguard-dev/melange), using a declarative YAML file.
 Melange follows a sequence of build instructions (known as "pipelines"), and runs in a sandbox to ensure isolation.